|

 character-search (C-])

-occurrence of that character.
-A negative argument
+that character.
+A negative argument searches for previous

 character-search-backward (M-C-])

-occurrence of that character.
-A negative argument
+of that character.
+A negative argument searches for

-searches for subsequent occurrences.
+subsequent occurrences.

 skip-csi-sequence

-Read enough characters to consume a multi-key sequence
+Read enough characters to consume a multi-key sequence such

-producing such sequences will have no effect unless
+sequences have no effect unless explicitly bound to a

-explicitly bound to a readline command, instead of
+readline command, instead of inserting stray characters

-inserting stray characters into the editing buffer.
-This
+into the editing buffer.
+This is unbound by default, but

 insert-comment (M-#)